arp242/trackwall/README.markdown

 Download and building
 ---------------------
-dnsblock is written in Go, so you'll need that.
+trackwall is written in Go, so you'll need that.
 Tested systems are:

 - Go 1.5 on OpenBSD 5.9
 - Go 1.6 on VoidLinux (musl libc)